cake-tech/cake_wallet/docs/builds/IOS.md

 sudo xcodebuild -runFirstLaunch
 ```

+To enable iOS build support for Xcode, perform the following:

 1. Open Xcode
 2. Navigate to settings
 3. Open Components tab
-4. Click next to iOS 18.2 (or any other version that is showing up as default)
+4. Click "Get" next to iOS 18.2 (or any other version that is showing up as default)

 ### 3. Installing Flutter